JacobJ215/Vehicle-Detection-Tracking-App/README.md

 # Vehicle Detection + Tracking App
 ![](images/vehicle_tracking.gif)
 ## Overview
 This repository contains a Streamlit web application for vehicle tracking using different SOTA object detection models.
 The app offers two options: YOLO-NAS with SORT tracking and YOLOv8 with ByteTrack and Supervision tracking.
 It enables users to upload a video file, set confidence levels, and visualize the tracking results in real-time.
-This app is available via Streamlit Cloud please click the following link to demo the app.

-**Demo:** (Vehicle Detection + Tracking App)[]

 ## Technologies Used
 - Python